CyberMiles/web3-cmt.js/docs/api/governance.md

   - `fileUrl`: `String` - JSON string of key/value pairs.
 Key is the name of the OS(so far, only ubuntu and centos are supported), value is the URL array to retrieve the library file.
   - `md5`: `String` - JSON string of key/value pairs.
 Key is the name of the OS(so far, only ubuntu and centos are supported), value is the MD5 of the library file.
   - `reason`: `String` - (optional) Reason.
-  - `deployBlockHeight`: `Number` - (optional) The block number where the new ENI libaray will deploy.
+  - `deployBlockHeight`: `Number` - (optional) The block number where the new ENI library will deploy.
   - `deployTimestamp`: `Number` - (optional) Timestamp when the new ENI library will deploy.

   _Note: You can specify deploy block height **or** timestamp, but not both.
 If none is specified, a default of 7 days, as measured in block height(`7 * 24 * 60 * 60 / 10`), will be used._